jakecarlson1/machine-learning-labs/README.md

 Implementing a multi-layer perceptron to perform classification of truck and automobile images in the CIFAR-10 data set.

 ## Lab 6 - Wide and Deep Networks
 Using Keras and TensorFlow to implement a classification network with a wide branch and a deep branch.
 Two deep branch architectures are proposed.
-The best architecture is choosen and compared to our custom multi-layer perceptron implementation from Lab 5.
+The best architecture is choosen and compared to a simple multi-layer perceptron.

+## Lab 7 - Convolutional Neural Networks
+Using Keras to develop a convolutional neural network for classification of car and truck images from the CIFAR-10 data set.
+Two CNNs are developed and compared to a simple multi-layer perceptron.

 ## ICA 1
 Using numpy and scikit-learn to perform linear classification on a diabetes data set.